My year got off to a bumpy start … but I’m ready to get back at it starting with Snowberry’s kitchen renovation reveal.

 Our microwave and other small appliances are hidden inside the upper cupboard on the far right.

-The French doors and door hardware are by Pella.
+The French doors and door hardware are from Pella.

-The pull-down faucet, disposal button, hot/cold water dispenser and pot filler (over the range) are from Newport Brass’ Taft Collection in their Antique Brass finish.
+The sink faucet, disposal button, hot/cold water dispenser and pot filler are from Newport Brass’ Taft Collection in an Antique Brass finish.

 The sink is a 33″ Shaw fireclay, apron front sink by House of Rohl.

-The drip ledge is walnut and fabricated from a remanent left over from our buffet, laundry closet countertops.
+The drip ledge is walnut and fabricated from a remanent left over from the buffet and laundry closet countertops.

 Having said that, Jim would like me to add that we are never moving again.